 Just as important, mindfulness during dinner helps bolster satiety in your brain, cutting cravings that might otherwise creep up later.
 Simple things like putting your fork down between bites, chewing each bite 25 times, making sure you put your food on a plate and sit at a table can dramatically reduce your desire to overeat and extinguish cravings for “hyperpalatable” foods.
 Once you’ve restored some willpower and cut your cravings you have a fighting chance at breaking the habit.

 The next step is identifying the cue that triggers you to start snacking.
 Is it the couch, the TV, an emotion, boredom, procrastination, or something else?
+There is some need that you are filling by snacking after dinner.
 Knowing what kicks off your habit can help you create an alternate plan of action.

 You must also identify the reward you are getting by carrying out the habit.
 If you are eating a satisfying dinner, the reward is unlikely to be the food itself.
 It is more likely to be something subtle, like comfort (for emotional eaters) or distraction (to spare your dwindling mental energy).